KaranChugani/Personal-Projects/Machine learning for Human Activity Recognition/Readme.md

 ## Hyperparameter tuning:

 Testing was carried out in the KNN_HyperparameterTuning script.
 This test had the objective of comparing three different distance equations: Euclidean, Manhattan and Cosine similarity (Equations can be found in [3]); as well as finding the optimal value of K to find which combination would give the highest classification accuracy.
 The three distance metrics were compared against each other for values of k ranging from 1 to 10 using 5- fold cross validation.
-Results are shown in Hyperparameter_tuning_results.PNG, where the Manhattan distance metric slightly outperforms the other two methods.
+Results are shown in the figure below, where the Manhattan distance metric slightly outperforms the other two methods.
 Regarding K, the most optimal value was 1, as the accuracy slowly decreased as the value of K increased.

 ![alt text](https://github.com/KaranChugani/Personal-Projects/blob/master/Machine%20learning%20for%20Human%20Activity%20Recognition/Hyperparameter_tuning_results.PNG)